William West (Rhode Island politician): Service during the American Revolution

-Judge of Supreme Court and Anti-federalist leader
+Judge of Supreme Court and Anti-Federalist leader

 West served as a justice of the Rhode Island Supreme Court (then called the Superior Court of Assize, and General Gaol Delivery) from May 1787 to May 1790.
 While a judge, West was also a leader in the rural opposition to the adoption of the Constitution, known as the "Country Party".
 The party supported honoring paper money as legal tender, and the party was in power from 1786 through 1790.

 West led nearly 1,000 armed, rural citizens to Providence to protest an ox roast celebration and reading the Constitution on July 4, 1788 (shortly after the ninth state had ratified it).
-Fortunately, a compromise between the federalists and anti-federalists was reached, and civil war was averted (the federalists agreed to celebrate only independence, not the adoption of the Constitution).
+Fortunately, a compromise between the Federalists and Anti-Federalists was reached, and civil war was averted (the federalists agreed to celebrate only independence, not the adoption of the Constitution).
+The site of the ox roast rebellion was named Federal Hill.
 Resistance to the Constitution, however, remained strong, and Rhode Island was the last of the 13 colonies to ratify the Constitution in 1790.